 When you’re starting out on guitar, it’s easy to fall into bad habits, especially if you’re teaching yourself and you have nobody to tell you otherwise.
 Make sure you’re investing time in practicing the technique of how you play to make sure it’s perfect.

 Of course, there are plenty of different techniques out there to choose from, but it’s a good idea to test out a few to see what works best for you, and then keep revisiting it to make sure you’re doing it right.
+Beginner Guitar HQ has a useful guide to increasing speed on the guitar.

 Over time, this will then become a habit, and you’ll be capable without revision in the long-term.
 Until then, make sure you keep practicing and returning to the technique, rather than jumping straight into learning new chords and pieces of music.